TRaSH-Guides/Guides/docs/Prowlarr/prowlarr-setup-proxy.md

 # Setup proxy for certain indexers

-It's not recommended to run the Starr apps through a VPN, what can happen is that the Starr apps don't update the posters or metadata or you can't add new movies/tv shows, it doesn't need to happen right away. but sooner or later it can and probably will happen.
+It's not recommended to run any of the Starr apps through a VPN.
+In some cases, it can cause connectivity issues such as the Starr apps not being able to update the posters and metadata, and sometimes the inability to add new movies/TV shows at all.
+It won't always happen immediately, but sooner or later it can and probably will happen.

 !!! danger "To be clear it is not a matter if VPNs will cause issues with the Starr Apps, but when: image providers will block you and cloudflare is in front of most of Starr servers (updates, metadata, etc.) and liable to block you too"